Mass media in Poland: History and political landscape

-In 2016, three-quarters of the Polish population had internet access.
-The government is working to increase broadband internet service.
-The major print, radio and television outlets have online editions.
-Online-only portals publishing a mix of news and entertainment content are among the country's most-visited websites (examples are: onet.pl; wp.pl; interia.pl; gazeta.pl).

 Legal framework

 The Polish constitution of 1997 guarantees freedom of the press and prohibits both preventive censorship and licensing requirements for the press.
 The media sector is regulated by the 1984 Polish Press Law and the 1992 Broadcasting Act, which have both been amended since then.
-The Broadcasting Act defines the rules for appointing the members of the National Broadcasting Council (Krajowa Rada Radiofonii i Telewizji, KRRRiT) and its powers.
+The Broadcasting Act defines the rules for appointing the members of the National Broadcasting Council (Krajowa Rada Radiofonii i Telewizji, KRRiT) and its powers.
 According to the Constitution, the KRRiT's role is to "safeguard the freedom of speech, the right to information, and the public interest in radio and television broadcasting".

-Even is its members are not allowed to belong to political party or perform public activities, the KRRiT in practice has been politicized, with members somehow affiliated with political parties.
+Even though its members are not allowed to belong to political party or perform public activities, the KRRiT in practice has been politicized, with members somehow affiliated with political parties.
 Also the governments’ reform attempts of the KRRiT have been largely politically driven.
 These attempts have been strengthened by the right-wing Law and Justice Party (PiS) government which, after winning the parliamentary elections in October 2015, partly replaced the management at the public television and radio broadcasters.

 Media polarisation

 The Polish media environment is highly polarized.
 Since 2015 elections, this polarization has become ever stronger.
 The cleavage concerns both PiS's controversial decisions and policies and diverging attitudes towards issues such as equal rights for LGBT people, refugees, the EU.

-Poland lacks the tradition of an editorially independent public service media: public and radio television broadcasters tend to favor those in power.
+Poland lacks the tradition of an editorially independent public service media: public radio and television broadcasters tend to favor those in power.

 Partisanship in the Polish media system goes hand in hand with bias among the journalists themselves.
 This bias is mirrored in the two major journalists's organizations that have different orientations: the Association of Polish Journalists (SDP), sympathetic toward the PiS government, and the Association of Journalists (TD), which is against the PiS's government.

 On 7 December 2020 state-owned petroleum refinery and distributor PKN Orlen acquired media and press company "Polska Press" controlling large number of regional media portals and several regional newspapers.
 Together with previous acquisition of Polish newspaper distributor RUCH it creates a situation where regional media are owned and distributed by state-owned company raising concerns of media neutrality in Poland.
 On April 8, 2021, a Polish court has suspended the purchase of Polska Press by PKN Orlen.